-Mr. Laredo’s stewardships of the New York String Orchestra Seminar (which he has conducted for 25 years) and the International Violin Competition of Indianapolis have become beloved educational pillars of the musical community.
-This year is Mr. Laredo’s seventh at the Cleveland Institute of Music.
-He is director of the Vermont Symphony Orchestra and Cincinnati’s Linton Chamber Music, and serves as principal conductor of the Westchester Philharmonic.
+Mr. Laredo’s stewardships of the New York String Orchestra Seminar at Carnegie Hall (which he has conducted for 26 years) and the International Violin Competition of Indianapolis have become beloved educational pillars of the music community.
+This year is Mr. Laredo’s eighth at the Cleveland Institute of Music.
+He is director of the Vermont Symphony Orchestra and Cincinnati’s Linton Chamber Music.
 He was artistic director of the Chamber Music at 92Y series in New York for 40 years.

 Born in Bolivia, Mr. Laredo resides in Guilford, Vermont, and Cleveland, Ohio.